Bromine: Chemistry and compounds

 Bromine is intermediate in reactivity between chlorine and iodine, and is one of the most reactive elements.
 Bond energies to bromine tend to be lower than those to chlorine but higher than those to iodine, and bromine is a weaker oxidising agent than chlorine but a stronger one than iodine.
-This can be seen from the standard electrode potentials of the X_{2}/X^{−} couples (F, +2.866 V; Cl, +1.395 V; Br, +1.087 V; I, +0.615 V; At, approximately +0.3 V).
+This can be seen from the standard electrode potentials of the X2/X− couples (F, +2.866 V; Cl, +1.395 V; Br, +1.087 V; I, +0.615 V; At, approximately +0.3 V).
 Bromination often leads to higher oxidation states than iodination but lower or equal oxidation states to chlorination.
 Bromine tends to react with compounds including M–M, M–H, or M–C bonds to form M–Br bonds.

 Hydrogen bromide

 The simplest compound of bromine is hydrogen bromide, HBr.
 It is mainly used in the production of inorganic bromides and alkyl bromides, and as a catalyst for many reactions in organic chemistry.
 Industrially, it is mainly produced by the reaction of hydrogen gas with bromine gas at 200–400 °C with a platinum catalyst.
 However, reduction of bromine with red phosphorus is a more practical way to produce hydrogen bromide in the laboratory: